Best Flybarless System

 However, for more experienced FBL users who don't mind that lack of support, and want to save money above all else, the cloned Mini VBar, is hard to beat for the price and performance.
 I find the feel, predictability, and performance on par with some higher end $150+ FBL units I've flown.
 Like all low cost FBL units however, vibration immunity suffers, so they work best in low vibration environments (electric powered helicopters).

-If you want top level FBL performance and features at bottom level pricing, and don't mind using an older, copied version of the Mini V-Bar, the Mini K-Bar is worth looking at.
+If you want high level FBL performance and features at bottom level pricing, yet don't mind using an older, copied (ripped-off) version of the Mini V-Bar, the Mini K-Bar ticks off those boxes.

 Ikon2 Range $120 to $300 USD